muellerc/amazon-mq-to-websphere-mq-bridge/step-1.md

 ### 3. Tag the Docker image and upload it to Amazon ECR.

-Now we are tagging the locally created Docker image and pushing it to your ECR repository:
+Now we are tagging the locally created Docker image and pushing it to your ECR repository.
+Before you can run the following commands, please replace '\<account-id>' and '\<region>' with your values.

 ``` bash
 $(aws ecr get-login --no-include-email --region <region>)